BlenderCN/BlenderPython/Operators.md

     bpy.utils.unregister_class(YourClassName)
 ```

-As your add-on becomes more complex you'll want to register more than 1 Class, but you probably don't want to be explicit about the class name for each new class.
+As your add-on becomes more complex you'll want to register more than 1 class, but you probably don't want to be explicit about the class name for each new class.
+You can avoid writing code like this.

 ```python
 def register():